 (3) The unjustified benefit is the amount by which the subsidy applied for in the incorrect subsidy application is greater than the subsidy to which the person is entitled under this Act.

-[Section 134 inserted by No. 56 of 1997 s.
+[Section 134 inserted: No. 56 of 1997 s.
 36.]

 135. Failure to correct incorrect subsidy application